5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof /README.md

 # Using unsupported Board-IDs with macOS Monterey
-A set of Booter and Kernel patches which allow installing, booting and updatimg macOS Monterey on unsupported Board-IDs.
+A set of Booter and Kernel patches which allow installing, booting and updating macOS Monterey on unsupported Board-IDs.

 ## System requirements
 **Minimum macOS requirement**: Big Sur using XNU Kernel 20.4.0 or newer!